How To Get An Extra 1,000 Organic App Downloads A Day

 – Repeat the category as a keyword.

-According to Analytics Agency, AdColony, 98% of the top apps rely exclusively on video as their primary method for user acquisition.
-Experts agree that users are more likely to view your App Preview Video than they are to go through your screenshots, so it is very important for your video to make a good first impression.
-Your videos should be designed to educate, excite, and inspire users to take action and download your app instantaneously.
+Experts agree that users are more likely to view your App Preview Video than go through your app screenshots.
+As such, you might want to use your app preview videos to make a good first impression.
+They should be designed specifically for user acquisition – to educate, excite, and inspire users to take action and download your app instantaneously.

 – Put the key features in the beginning.

 – Summarize the app in an efficient manner.

 – Show that you are trustworthy with a voice-over.